View Eugene Whitten's Obituary on CoastalCourier.com and share memories

 He is preceded in death by his daughter, Marilee Ann Whitten, of Columbia; parents, Henry Grady Whitten and Minnie Lee, of Pendleton; his brother, Larry Whitten; four step brothers, Floyd Carver, Marvin Carver, Raymond Carver and Boone Carver, all of the South Carolina Upstate; and others he will see in his next life, especially his daughter, Lee.

-Gene's family would like to thank all who gave him care and comfort during his illness, including doctors and nurses, especially Melanie Schulz, RN, and all the food service workers at Southeast Georgia Health System; his longtime healthcare provider, Dr. Glenn Carter, the indispensable Jill and Jennifer of Dr. Carter's office in Hinesville; and Dr. Abraham Cheong and the capable, caring and wonderful people at Hospice of the Golden Isles in Brunswick.
+Gene's family would like to thank all who gave him care and comfort during his illness, including doctors and nurses, especially Melanie Schulz, RN, and all the food service workers at Southeast Georgia Health System; his longtime healthcare provider, Dr. Glenn Carter, Jill and Jennifer of Hinesville; and Dr. Abraham Cheong and the capable, caring and wonderful people at Hospice of the Golden Isles in Brunswick.

 Golden Isles Cremation Center handled the cremation.
 His family is handling arrangements for the service, which will be held with military honors at 1 p.m.
 Monday, Dec.
 16 at the Georgia Veterans Memorial Cemetery in Glennville.